stevekinyori/sote-go-packages/README.md

    #### AFTER
    ![Before](img/hosts_after.png)

-- You must have postgres port as 5432 in dockerapi/containerctl.sh
+- You must have postgres port as 5432 in dockerapi/containerctl.sh You have to restart or re-setup your docker after you make this change
    #### BEFORE
    ![Before](img/containerctl_before.png)